DusanKasan/Knapsack/README.md

 These are ways how to create the Collection class.
 There is one default constructor and few named (static) ones.

 #### new(array|Traversable|callback $input)
-The default constructor accepts array, Traversable or a callable that takes no arguments and produces Traversable.
+The default constructor accepts array, Traversable or a callable that takes no arguments and produces Traversable or array.
 The use case for the callable argument is for example a Generator, which can not be rewound so the Collection must be able to reconstruct it when rewinding itself.

 ```php
 $collection = new Collection([1, 2, 3]);